photo: Lennard Heijer

 Working in each context has specific social impacts on global or local levels and to realise products, projects and solutions that are clever these have to connect to all kinds of realities.
 To operate successfully deep knowledge of the context that you work in is needed with an understanding of the strategies, politics and history that are part of it.

-Design and Social Context explores these realities and prepares designers to be actively engaged in future design processes.
+Design and Social Context explores these realities and prepares designers to be critical and actively engaged in future design processes.

 Ineke Hans (NL) set up her studio in the Netherlands in 1998 after studying Product Design at ArtEZ Arnhem and graduating with an MA in Furniture Design from the Royal College of Art in London.
 She started off by initiating furniture and product collections herself, such as her Ordinairy Furniture series from recycled plastic which became a classic for many museum collections and is still sold via INEKEHANS | COLLECTION today.